iteria-app/lowcode/README.md

 3. Start [FS over HTTP](https://github.com/iteria-ui/lowcode/tree/master/packages/fs-over-http) (used for saving modified source code)

-- `cd packages/fs-over-http`
+- Go to /packages/fs-over-http folder in repository.
 - `yarn install` to install dependencies.
+(You have to use yarn)
 - `yarn start` to start the project.

 4. Start your reat applicantion in development mode and open in browser